Fulata Moyo: Career

-For the 2016–2017 academic year, Moyo was a visiting scholar and was also invited to be part of the visiting research fellows on Women's Studies and African Religions at Harvard Divinity School,she had to defer from the visiting research fellowship on grounds of health complications but as visiting scholar, she developed an Ethic of Care to help religious communities respond to women who had survived sex trafficking.
+For the 2016–2017 academic year, Moyo was a visiting scholar and was also invited to be part of the visiting research fellows on Women's Studies and African Religions at Harvard Divinity School, she had to defer from the visiting research fellowship on grounds of health complications but as visiting scholar, she developed an Ethic of Care to help religious communities respond to women who had survived sex trafficking.
 She also worked with Elisabeth Schüssler Fiorenza on feminist hermeneutics.
 In 2018, she was appointed to an independent expert panel to review UNAIDS policies and processes for addressing and preventing harassment.

 In 2020, Moyo founded "STREAM", a US registered NGO that supports and mentors survivors of sex trafficking, which in 2021 was registered in Malawi as Thimlela-STREAM to focus on prevention, protection and mitigation of human trafficking that focusses on the survivors.
-For prevention purposes, Thimlela-STREAM started with the empowerment of women through entrepreneurship baking bread for business in Chindindi and Ndonda communities in Mzimba District, northern Malawi.
+For prevention purposes, Thimlela-STREAM started with the empowerment of women through entrepreneurship baking bread for business in Chindindi and Ndonda communities in Mzimba District, Northern Malawi.
 In Malawi, Mzimba is one of the hot spots of human trafficking that has also become a human trafficking corridor between East Africa and South Africa.

 Moyo is a member of the Circle of Concerned African Women Theologians, first participating in Nairobi and then restarting the Malawi chapter.
-She served as the Pan-African general coordinator of the Circle from 2007 to 2013.
+Moyo succeeded Isabel Apawo Phiri and preceded Rachel NyaGondwe Fiedler; she convened the chapter's third and fourth conferences at Chancellor College in 1996 and 1998.
+She served as the Pan-African General Coordinator of the Circle from 2007 to 2013.
 As a member of faculty at University of Malawi, she served as the Secretary of the Board of Diploma in Theological Studies in 1996, and a Deputy Director of the Center of Conflict Resolution at University of Malawi She was General Coordinator from 2007 to 2013.
 She is also a member of the Community Voices in Peace and Pluralism in Africa, and the Board of Life and Peace Institute in Sweden.
 She is the Vice President of the AfriAus iLEAC Board, a member of the Board of Women International Peace Center (WIPC).